 Mission Vision & History

-Hope House of Central Louisiana provides safe transitional housing and essential services to homeless women and their children, empowering them to independence.
+Hope House provides safe transitional housing and essential services to the homeless, empowering them to independence.

 Everyone served by Hope House will become actively engaged role models demonstrating self – determination, responsibility, and good citizenship.